Durgapur: Economy

-Durgapur is the biggest industrial hub of West Bengal (also one of the biggest industrial hubs in India) and was planned as an integrated industrial city.
-It lies on the banks of Damodar river and coalfields of Raniganj.
+Durgapur is the biggest industrial hub of West Bengal and was planned as an integrated industrial city.
+It is the most developed city in West Bengal in terms of technology, infrastructure, and economy next to Kolkata and contributes a substantial amount to the economy of the state of West Bengal.
+It lies on the banks of Damodar River and near to the coalfields of Raniganj.
 Durgapur was a dream of former prime minister of India, Jawaharlal Nehru and chief minister of West Bengal, Bidhan Chandra Roy.
+The 1948-founded Damodar Valley Corporation (DVC) is essential to the growth of the area.
 The first project in Durgapur was Damodar Valley Corporation's Durgapur Barrage which attracted many public sector units.
 Durgapur Steel Plant was the first PSU established in the region in 1955 with the help of U.K which was later undertaken by SAIL.
+Later, an alloy plant was established by Hindustan Steel Ltd. in 1965 which was also acquired by SAIL.
+From 1951 to 2019, industrial units in the region grew from 46 to 430, with engineering units rising from 18 to 66 and basic metal units booming from 2 to 122.
+The area's economic strength is driven by its rich coal deposits, excellent transportation, and skilled labor force, making it a key economic hub in West Bengal and Eastern India.

-Later, an alloy plant was established by Hindustan Steel.Ltd in 1965 which was also acquired by SAIL.
-Mining and Allied Machinery Corp (MAMC) established in 1964 (now closed but reviving with J.V of Bharat Earth Movers, Coal India & DVC).
-Hindustan Fertilisers Corporation (HFC) was also operational but got closed down (now RCF showed interest to reopen it).
+Mining and Allied Machinery Corporation (MAMC) was established in 1964 with the help and support from USSR (now closed but reviving with J.V of Bharat Earth Movers, Coal India & DVC).
+Hindustan Fertilisers Corporation (HFC) was a major PSU which produced fertilizer but got closed down (now RCF showed interest to reopen it).
+Bharat Opthlamic Glass Limited (BOGL) was established in 1972 used to manufacture electronic valves and other electronic components.
+Its closure was approved in 2006.